Vercel

 loggerNoLogger instance (defaults to ConsoleLogger("info"))

-*appId and appPassword are required — either via config or env vars.
+*appId is required — either via config or TEAMS_APP_ID env var.

 Environment variables